frangedev/MidiM/README.md

 - **Cross-Platform**: Built with Python, works on Windows, macOS, and Linux.

 ## Why It’s Cool
-MidiM (MidiMaestro) gives you the freedom to create a MIDI controller tailored to your workflow.
+MidiM MIDIMaestro gives you the freedom to create a MIDI controller tailored to your workflow.
 Whether you're a DJ tweaking effects or a musician controlling synth parameters, this tool puts the power in your hands.

 ## Technologies
 - **Python**: Core programming language.